 Phyllis has appeared on television multiple times to promote Dementia UK’s Admiral Nurse Helpline and our Time for a Cuppa fundraiser – each time causing a huge spike in calls.
 She is a passionate supporter of Dementia UK, having witnessed her mother’s struggles with a cognitive impairment and her mother-in-law’s difficulty following a diagnosis of dementia.

 “Like so many people, I have had personal experience of loved ones being diagnosed with varying degrees of dementia.
 We know from research and statistics that dementia is increasing within the population and more and more people will be affected by it, be they the people with the diagnosis or their families.

 I’m so glad to be an Ambassador for this great charity and to promote their wonderful Admiral Nurses programme, which is truly a lifeline for many, many people.
 In supporting Dementia UK, I feel we can all make a very positive difference.”

 And introducing our first ever Challenge Events Ambassador…

-Adelle Tracey, British indoor 800m champion in 2016, has been appointed as our first Challenge Events Ambassador.
+Adelle Tracey, semi-finalist in the 1500m at the 2022 World Championships, is the first ever Challenge Events Ambassador for Dementia UK.
 Adelle’s role will see her supporting a range of training days and events to inspire and motivate our team of new and existing challenge event fundraisers.